ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230593 Testing, Adjusting, and Balancing for HVAC.md

    1. Sheet Metal and Air Conditioning Contractors National Association (SMACNA):
       1. HVAC Systems – Duct Design
    1. HVAC Systems – Testing, Adjusting, and Balancing
-1. System Description**
-   1. Performance Requirements:
+1. System Description*   1.
+Performance Requirements:
       1.
    1. Adjusting and balancing shall be performed in accordance with the latest edition of the National Environmental Balancing Bureau (NEBB) Procedural Standards, and in accordance with the scope of Work specified in the Contract Documents.
    1. Adjusting and balancing shall not begin until systems are complete, temporary filters and strainers are removed and permanent filters installed, piping systems are cleaned, flushed and chemically treated, all as properly scheduled and approved in advance by the Architect.